 Call Surrey Mental Health Crisis Helpline

 The helpline is open 24 hours a day, 365 days a year for mental health advice and support.
 The helpline supports adults and young people and children and their families.
-More information at: sabp.nhs.uk/help
+For more information visit the mental health crisis helpline page.

 If you have speech or hearing difficulties, you can contact the helpline through: